-In 2001, Hilliard House (now Housing Families First) established a 30-bed facility in eastern Henrico County for women who have children up to the age of 18.
+After completion of a capital campaign and major construction project in 2000, Hilliard House (now Housing Families First) opened a 30-bed facility in eastern Henrico County for women with children in 2001.
 The service area was the City of Richmond and Henrico County.
 It was the first facility of its kind in the area.

 For eleven years, Hilliard House provided transitional housing.
-Some families stayed for as long as a year in the shelter.
+Some families stayed for as long as two years in the shelter.
 They benefited from services that equipped them to rebuild their lives.
-The program consistently exceeded the US Department of Housing and Urban Development (HUD) goals.
-Each year, 80 percent or more of the families were placed in permanent housing; the national standard established by HUD was 63.5 percent.
+Each year, 80 percent or more of the families were placed in permanent housing.

-In January 2012, Hilliard House launched Building Neighbors.
-This program places families in permanent housing as quickly as possible.
-It shortens or eliminates shelter stays.
-Family Housing Case Managers work with families to establish goals for housing – and for life.
-They link families to community resources needed for long-term success.
+In January 2012, Hilliard House launched Building Neighbors, a rapid re-housing program.
+This program placed families in permanent housing as quickly as possible by helping them search for rental homes and providing financial assistance with move-in and short-term rental subsidies.
+It shortened or sometimes even eliminated shelter stays, allowing the agency to serve many more families each year.
+Family Housing Case Managers worked with families to establish goals for housing, then linked families to community resources to help them sustain it.

 In November 2014, Hilliard House became Housing Families First.
 Within the organization were two signature programs.
 One was Building Neighbors, the rapid re-housing program that continues to successfully house families today.
 The other was Hilliard House, the onsite shelter.
 By 2016, Hilliard House was the only family homelessness program in Greater Richmond to successfully convert a transitional housing program into an emergency shelter without closing any beds.
 The shelter now provides a short-term stopover and housing-focused services for all families, including single-parent, two-parent, and multi-generational households.